AtangaEmma/running-notes/GIT-GITHUB-README.md

 How To Create Repositories For A Team
 -------------------------------------

-     - Go to the organization dashboard, on the top bar, click/select repositories -Create a repository for the organization.
+     - Go to the organization dashboard, on the top bar, click/select reositories -Create a repository for the organization.
      -Go back to the organization dashborad and select team
+     - Select repositories
      - Click on [add repository] in green coloration -Enter the repo name that you want to add to the team, on the saerch bar.
      -Select add repository